JonahMad-Lab/MgOFeOPhaseDiagramNN/README.md

 # Phase Diagram Prediction Using Neural Networks

-This repository contains a Python script for predicting phase boundaries in binary phase diagrams using neural networks.
+This repository contains a Python script and Matlab scripts for generating training data and predicting phase boundaries in binary phase diagrams using neural networks.
 The model is trained on data containing composition, temperature, and pressure, and can predict phase boundaries at new, unseen pressures to an extent.

 ## Features
 - **Neural Network Model**: Implements a fully connected neural network for binary classification of phase boundaries.